Boilerplate for asyncio applications

 - adds default (and smart) signal handlers for both SIGINT and SIGTERM that will stop the loop;

-- and when the loop stops, the it will…
+- and when the loop stops (either by signal or called directly), then it will…

 - …gather all outstanding tasks,